Skip to content

 Applications that are not completed in accordance to the guidance specification will be disqualified.
 As it is an applicant’s responsibility to ensure that their application meets the guidance specification you are advised to double check your form prior to submission.
 All applications received by the closing date will be submitted to the decision making panels who will decide if an application meets the guidance specification prior to the scoring process.
 If an application does not meet the guidance specification applicants will be notified in writing of their disqualification from the process.

-To apply you will need to read and follow the Guidance Note on Completion of Application Form and complete and submit your Application Form and the Equality Monitoring Form by 5pm on Friday 21 July 2023.
-To submit your completed application click submit on the final page of the Application form.
+To apply you will need to read and follow the Guidance Note on Completion of Application Form and complete and submit your Application Form and the Equality Monitoring Form by 5pm on Friday 19 July 2024.
+To submit your completed application click submit on the final page of the application form.
 On submission of your application form you will automatically receive an email from the Discretionary Points mail box confirming the receipt of your form.
 If you do not receive an acknowledgment email please contact the Discretionary Points Mail box before the closing date stated above.
 Applicants are advised to use the ‘save and continue’ option, to save their form prior to submitting their completed form.

 After you have submitted your application you will then have the option to either convert and save your form into a PDF document or email your form to an email address of your choosing.
-Please click Finish to exit the form.
+Please click finish to exit the form.

 Equality Monitoring Form

-Completion of the Equality Monitoring Form is a requirement of the application process.
+Completion of the Equality Monitoring Form is a mandatory requirement of the application process.
 Please note that the Equality Monitoring Form will not be sent to the Panel.
 You will receive an email which will contain a private link to the Equality Monitoring Form

-When you click on your private link, Webropol will pre-populate your equality monitoring form with your unique identifying number.
+When you click on your private link, Webropol will pre-populate your Equality Monitoring Form with your unique identifying number.
 This unique identifying number will enable Webropol to analyse the success rate of all applicants including those from protected groups.
 From this analysis the Board will then will be able to identify if there is any bias within the current Discretionary Points process.

-How will my application be considered?
+How will my application be considered

-• All applications are anonymised and scored independently by members of the Sector/Directorate Discretionary Points Committee comprised of the following individuals:-
+All applications are anonymised and scored independently by members of the Sector/Directorate Discretionary Points Committee comprised of the following individuals:-

 • Sector/Directorate Director